data61/cuda-fixnum/README.md

 # cuda-fixnum

 **NB: This repository is no longer maintained.
-All future development on cuda-fixnum will take place at [unzvfu/cuda-fixnum](https://github.com/unzvfu/cuda-fixnum).**
+All development on cuda-fixnum now takes place at [unzvfu/cuda-fixnum](https://github.com/unzvfu/cuda-fixnum).**

 `cuda-fixnum` is a fixed-precision SIMD library that targets CUDA.
 It provides the apparatus necessary to easily create efficient functions that operate on vectors of _n_-bit integers, where _n_ can be much larger than the size of a usual machine or device register.
 Currently supported values of _n_ are 32, 64, 128, 256, 512, 1024, and 2048 (larger values will be possible in a forthcoming release).